kimhart/Brew-Hub-Wiki/README.md

 # Welcome to Project 2: A Super Useful Wiki!

 ## Description
-*Company X* wanted an easier way for colleagues to communicate on an internally-facing wiki.
+*Company X* needed an easy way for colleagues to communicate internally.
 With this full-stack web app, team members can post company information, write articles, and publicly share insights and memos.
 This collaborative tool helps *Company X* stay connected and meet their goals.

 ## Check it out!